SMOG 2 in Singularity

 If you want to use a different version, then change the tag "stable" to the desired version (e.g. gitversion, v2.4.4, v2.4.5-pre1, etc).
 The above command will download the container in the form of a Singularity Image Format file: smog2_<tag>.sif

-The container can then be launched for interactive use with:
+Regardless of how you obtain the sif file, the container can be launched for interactive use with:

 >$ singularity shell smog2_stable.sif